 Effect of remote ischemic preconditioning in children undergoing cardiac surgery

-Dr. Yuk Law is director of the cardiac transplant and heart failure service and an associate professor in the Department of Pediatrics at the University of Washington.
-In his pilot project, he will investigate the use of remote ischemic preconditioning (RIPC) as a simple and practical intervention that could reduce the risk of post-operative cardiac and renal dysfunction in children undergoing open heart surgery.
+In his pilot project, Dr. Yuk Law will investigate the use of remote ischemic preconditioning (RIPC) as a simple and practical intervention that could reduce the risk of post-operative cardiac and renal dysfunction in children undergoing open heart surgery.
 RIPC is a noninvasive treatment that involves using a tourniquet to squeeze the extremities prior to cardiac surgery.
 Results of the pilot study will be useful in applying for larger-scale funding for full-scale clinical and translational research in this area.

 Sarah Ringold, MD, MS